 Nan sat in her recliner admiring her Christmas gift.
 Her grandchildren had bought her a tablet.
-She was intrigued that she could read without turning a page.
+She was intrigued that she could read without turning pages.

 “Nanna,” Matt called.

 She barely heard her grandson as she fiddled with the keypad.